What to Expect: Coronavirus Response

 - Masks are required.
 (We will provide one if you do not have one).

-- After checking for fever, patients will be escorted directly to your clean pre-testing and exam room.
+- Patients will be escorted directly to your clean pre-testing and exam room.

 For Buying Glasses: